 The restaurants often enter their name on the list of appetizers on the menu.
 The Rwandans also make it as a curry to eat with rice.

-4. Igisafuriya – Chicken With Plantains And Vegetables
+4. Igisafuriya – Chicken with Plantains and Vegetables

 Plantain is a raw material that appears in many attractive recipes of Rwandan cuisine.
 Igisafuriya is delicious food with plantain’s contributions.
 This stew is an excellent combination of chicken and plantains.